qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The Multipath negotiation takes place during the cryptographic handshake with the `max_sending_uniflow_id` transport parameter.
 A QUIC connection is initially single-path in QUIC.
-During this process, hosts advertise their support for multipath operations.
+During this handshake, hosts advertise their support for multipath operations.
 When a host advertises a value for the `max_sending_uniflow_id` transport parameter, it indicates that it supports the multipath extensions, i.e., the extensions defined in this document (not to be